Tarsha1/macam-recipes/README.md

 ### MVP Goals

-1. Fetched the API to the page.
+1. Fetch the API to the page.
-2. Components (Render content, and list ingredients and measurements, and instructions)
+2. Components (Render content, and list ingredients, measurements, and instructions)
+3. Styled by CSS Grid and Flebox.

 ## Stretch Goals